 Not only is the Kung Pao sauce used as the tofu marinade, but it also serves as the sauce for the rest of the dish after cooking.

-First, marinate the tofu in half of the Kung Pao Sauce.
+- First, press and marinate the tofu in half of the Kung Pao Sauce.
 For the best results, I suggest marinating overnight for optimal flavor.

 - Follow the same pressing and marinating process.